danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

 In hindsight, I think I really made the application for me.
 I liked it.
 I was *good* at it.
 I stayed up 'til midnight every day for a week - designing, painting and polishing, agonising over details.
 This was more effort than I'd put into anything I'd done at work since I was a recent graduate, and I think I know why.

 Something changed since I was a kid, dreaming about a technical career.
 The type of problems our best minds once solved were practical.
 Nowadays, our skills are put to designing solutions for increasingly nebulous and abstract problems.
-Your average technical mind is more likely to be found creating the next fintech unicorn than repairing a pump for the well.[^2]
+Your average technical mind is more likely to be found creating the next fintech unicorn than repairing a pump for the well.

 Making this application reminded me there is still value to be found in creating things that serve humanity in real life.
 That I can work on these problems for a living is rewarding, and the transition to this work has had a hugely positive effect on my wellbeing.